quantumfate/monitorsetup/README.md

 # Monitorsetup

 This script allows you to configure your monitors with xrandr.
 A simple layout where monitors are placed from left to right.
-Below or under configurations are not possible.
+Below or above configurations are not possible.

 ## Start